openprov/ssi-consultancy/InteroperabilityTestHarness.md

 This issue does not apply to Jenkins as a Jenkins server can host any number of jobs, using different job configuration files for each, though these configuration files can be hosted within the same repository.

-A single Jenkins configuration file that runs ProvPy and ProvToolbox interoperability tests has been written.
+A single Jenkins configuration file that runs ProvPy, ProvToolbox ProvTranslator and ProvStore interoperability tests has been written.

 ### Tool versions to test